 Almost all babies who get rotavirus vaccine will be protected from severe rotavirus diarrhea.
 And most of these babies will not get rotavirus diarrhea at all.

 The vaccine will not prevent diarrhea or vomiting caused by other germs.

 Another virus called porcine circovirus (or parts of it) can be found in both rotavirus vaccines.
 This is not a virus that infects people, and there is no known safety risk.
-For more information, see Information for Parents and Caregivers.
+For more information, click here.